Harkin International Disability Employment Summit

 The Harkin Summit brings together key champions and implementers from around the world to increase the employment of people with disabilities.

-This year, The Harkin Institute is proud to partner in offering this Summit with Caroline Casey and her organization, The Valuable 500, a business-to-business initiative catalyzing the influence of large private sector corporations in national and international markets.
+The Harkin Institute partnered in offering this Summit with Caroline Casey and her organization, The Valuable 500, a business-to-business initiative catalyzing the influence of large private sector corporations in national and international markets.

 The Harkin Institute for Public Policy & Citizen Engagement